 Earning a chef’s diploma not only gives you the necessary credentials to land a job, but also ensures that you have the skills to do it well.
 But in order to prepare tasty dishes, you would need more than the ability and knowledge of how to do it.
 You also need a complete arsenal of proper tools to make them.

 From knives and blenders to mandolines and cast-iron pans, this article lists the seven most important tools you need in your culinary arsenal and how to pick ones that are best suited for specific tasks.
+Remember that if you have these tools ready in your kitchen, you can cook any food in no time.
+Read this to learn how to cook 15-minute chicken and rice dinner.

 Every chef needs a good set of knives.
 However, experts believe that you can skip getting the full knife set that comes with that fancy woodblock as long as you have the three most essential ones: a chef’s knife, a serrated bread knife, and a paring knife.